skills17/euroskills-web-development-2023/src/modules/module-b/INSTRUCTIONS.md

 If the quota is exceeded, usage of the API is not possible anymore for all API tokens of this workspace.

 Quotas are displayed in the following way:
-- If no quota is set, the costs of the current calendar month is shown but it should also be clear that there is no maximum.
+- If no quota is set, the costs of the current calendar month is shown, but it should also be clear that there is no maximum.
 - If a quota is set, the costs and the maximum of the current calendar month are shown.
 Also, the number of remaining days in the current billing cycle is shown so users know when it will reset.

 A billing quota has the following attributes: